antonycourtney/tad/NOTES.md

 ### Features to add before next release:

 [X] Multiple database support (at least bigquery)
-[ ] Delayed calc mode
+[ ] Bug: Seemed to get a crash when filling in a value in filter in "Contains..." for string column (quoting issue) [ ] Delayed calc mode
 [ ] Datasets and table selector UI
 [ ] column extensions